Dlib-NeurIPS/Deep-Learning-Information-Theory/README.md

 * **Visualize the sample correlation between 5000 training samples, and generate Figure 14 in the paper**
   * show_mlp_mnist_train_after_new.py

-## Simulations on the bechmark dataset, namely MNIST and Fashion-MNIST
+## Simulations on the bechmark dataset, namely MNIST and Fashion-MNIST (Appendix H in the paper)

 ### test_MLP_Gibbs_IT_MNIST.py
 It generates the results in Appendix H.1